Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Whisk together the flour, sugar, baking powder, baking soda, and salt in a large mixing bowl.
+Start with this setup step: Whisk together the flour, sugar, baking powder, baking soda, and salt in a large mixing bowl.

 Before serving